OrnellaSimba/tutor.it/readme.md

 Now meet Joseline, she’s a little deaf.

 Hey grand daughter offer her a smartphone so they could call on WhatsApp but she doesn’t really know how to get on with it.
 So her granddaughter installs Titcher on the phone and explains her:
-Granddaughter: « now when you have a problem, instead of calling me: say with google cardboard see in augmented virtuality see the different steps of building
+Granddaughter: « now when you have a problem, instead of calling me say: "Titcher, how can I put this Klingollax together?"

-Have a layout of the pieces
+with google cardboard she can see in augmented reality the different steps of building the furniture, Have a layout of the pieces
-Don’t loose a screw
+Don’t loose a screw.